newini/python-i2c/README.md

 ## 1. I2C

 ### 1.0 I2C Devices
-- AHT10: measures Humidity in % and temperature in Celcius.
+- AHT10: measures humidity in % and temperature in Celcius.
+Not use anymore.
+- AHT21: measures humidity in % and temperature in Celcius.
 - CCS811(board name is CJMCU-811): measures equivalent CO2 in ppm and Total Volatile Organic Compound in ppb.
+Not use anymore.
   - Notice: nWAKE should be LOW
+- BME680: measure temperature, humidity, pressure, air quarity.
+- SSD1306: 128x64 pixel OLED display